jmscarl460/Finance/README.md

 ## How to Use

-1. Download the `Finance for Windows.exe` file
+1. Download this into ZIP file
 2. Run the application.
 No installation required.
 3. Follow the console prompts to:
    - Register/Login